DataDog/documentation/content/en/account_management/audit_trail.md

 ### Retention

 Retaining events is an optional feature for Audit Trail.
-To enable, navigate to your [Organization Settings][2] and select *Audit Trail Settings* under *Security*.
+To enable, navigate to your [Organization Settings][2] and select *Audit Trail Settings* under *Compliance*.
 Scroll down to Retention and click the Retain Audit Trail Events toggle to enable.

 The default retention period for an audit trail event is seven days.
 You can set a retention period between three and 90 days.

 {{< img src="account_management/audit_logs/retention.png" alt="Audit Trail Retention setup in Datadog" style="width:50%;">}}

-## Explore Audit Trail Events
+## Explore audit events

-To explore an audit trail event, navigate to the [Audit Trail][1] section, also accessible from your [Organizational Settings][2] in Datadog.
+To explore an audit event, navigate to the [Audit Trail][1] section, also accessible from your [Organizational Settings][2] in Datadog.

 {{< img src="account_management/audit_logs/audit_side_nav.png" alt="Audit Trail in the Organization Settings menu" style="width:30%;">}}

-Audit Trail events have the same functionality as logs within the Datadog Log Management[Logs Explorer][3]:
+Audit Trail events have the same functionality as logs within the Datadog Log Management[Log Explorer][3]:

 - Filter to inspect audit trail events by Event Names (Dashboards, Monitors, Authentication, etc), Authentication Attributes (Actor, API Key ID, User email, etc), `Status` (`Error`, `Warn`, `Info`), Method (`POST`, `GET`, `DELETE`), and other facets.